pingcap/community/contributors/workflow.md

 git rebase upstream/master
 ```

-If the commit you wish to revert is a merge commit:
+If the commit you wish to revert is already merged:

 ```sh
 # SHA is the hash of the merge commit you wish to revert